MarkMatta03/NeuralNetworkProject/README.md

 The loss smoothly approaches ~0 during training.

 📍 Included inside:
 notebooks/project_demo.ipynb

 ---

 ## 🧪 Gradient Checking

 To ensure the correctness of backpropagation:

-- Numerical gradients were calculated using finite difference
+- Numerical gradients were calculated using finite differences
-- Compared with analytical gradients from backward pass
+- Compared with analytical gradients from the backward pass

 Result:
-Maximum difference ≈ 1e-5
+Maximum difference ≈ **1e-5**
 ✔ Confirms backpropagation implementation is correct

+---

+## 🎯 Objectives of Part 2

+✔ Apply the custom neural network library to a real dataset
+✔ Train an autoencoder for unsupervised learning
+✔ Reconstruct input images
+✔ Extract latent features
+✔ Perform classification using latent representations
+✔ Compare results with a TensorFlow/Keras reference model

+---

+## 🖼️ Autoencoder on MNIST Dataset

+Dataset used:
+- MNIST handwritten digits
+- Input size: 784
+- Pixel values normalized to range [0, 1]

+Autoencoder architecture:

+Encoder: 784 → 256 → 64
+Decoder:  64 → 256 → 784

+Training Configuration:

+- Loss function: **MSE**
+- Optimization: **SGD**

+➡ The autoencoder successfully reconstructs digit images.

+---

+## 🎯 Latent Space Classification

+- Latent features extracted from the encoder (64 dimensions)
+- Support Vector Machine (SVM) trained using:
+  - Raw pixels (baseline)
+  - Latent features (autoencoder output)

+✔ Latent features achieve comparable or better accuracy with much lower dimensionality.

+---

+## 🔁 TensorFlow / Keras Comparison

+A reference autoencoder was implemented using **TensorFlow/Keras** with the same architecture and loss function.

+➡ Used only for validation and comparison with the custom implementation.

 ---